"Ruling elite and their political representatives want Dalits to be relegated down social ladder"

-Pro-capitalist and neo-liberal policies are eliminating even the basic minimum rights secured by Dalits, there is no reservation in private jobs but government jobs are being privatized every day and if this continues jobs for oppressed remain unguaranteed.
+Pro-capitalist and neo-liberal policies are eliminating even the basic minimum rights secured by Dalits, she said adding that there is no reservation in private jobs and government jobs are being privatized every day and if this continues, jobs for the oppressed will remain unguaranteed.
 Private companies need to be coerced and forced to provide reservation, she added.

 Pointing out that the present caste system not only undermines the idea of equality but is antithetical to the concept of Indian democracy, she said that it was not the benevolence of the state but the militant struggles of Dalits and other likeminded parties that resulted in abolition of practices of untouchability to a certain extent.

 At a time when livelihood opportunities are dwindling we need to concentrate on land rights and Dalits, however under the neoliberal framework, the critical issue of land reforms and land distribution have been pushed to a corner.
 Land belonging to Dalits are being confiscated for Special Economic Zones and other transnational corporations.